sylecn/gomule/README.txt

 What's changed in this fork:
 *
-* Max Gold is capped at 2500000 for all levels.
+* Max Gold in Stash is capped at 2500000 for all levels.
 [1.13c]
-* project changed to Git
+* version control system changed to Git
   CVS files removed.
   added dependent lirary: ws-xmlrpc added 'ant release' target, pdf manual is included in release.